smogon/pokemon-showdown-client/website/pages/faq.md

 GXE stands for Glicko X-Act Estimate.
 The number shown is the estimated percent chance that a player has of winning against any other random player.

-### What does COIL mean?

-COIL is a system developed for suspect tests.
-Before banning a Pokemon, we host a suspect test.
-If you enter a suspect test your performance on the suspect test ladder will be kept separate from your original score on that ladder.
-To vote after the suspect test you must achieve a COIL of around 2700-2800.
-If you want to know more about COIL, have a look at [Antar's COIL FAQ](https://pokemonshowdown.com/pages/coil).

 ### What is a suspect test?

 A suspect test is a ladder where the tier is testing a specific move, Pokémon, or ability to see if it is overcentralizing or outright broken in a given mode.
 Reaching a specific COIL would allow a user to vote on the suspect test and have their opinion be calculated in the tiering results.